idvorkin/idvorkin.github.io/_d/time-off-12-2021.md

 ### Biking

+- Bike atleast every other day
+- Combine folding bike with subway for more range
+- Take a selfie with the Bicycle

 ### Software for Balance

 Interesting to think about how my blog can help me achieve balance.
 Prompts for things i enjoy seems like a good idea.

+- Some notion of weekly reviews with scoring.
+- Make up some UX for graphing my balance
+- Review and have someone else score your balance.
+- Update prompting system to be stateful, so it prompts you more for stuff you haven't been doing, or need more investment in.

 ### Tech Guru